Title IX – Sex Discrimination, Harassment, and Assault

 In compliance with Title IX and Violence Against Women Act (VAWA), the College provides a procedure for reporting, investigating and adjudicating misconduct.

-Faculty and Staff Resource:
+Student, Faculty, and Staff Resource:

-These individuals have been trained to receive and respond to allegations of violations of the policy.
+This individual has been trained to receive and respond to allegations of violations of the policy.
 Complaints can be made by those who have been the victim of a violation of this policy, by a third party on a victim’s behalf or anonymously.

 A student or employee has the right to file a criminal complaint and a Title IX complaint simultaneously.